 Grandma's favorite old fashioned custard recipes make the best egg custards you have ever tasted.
 They're deliciously smooth, rich, and creamy, and they taste ever so much better than those made from any store-bought mix.
 They're truly worth the little extra time it takes to make them.

 Practical Cooking and Dinner Getting (1876)

-I will venture a boiled custard recipe (perhaps it should be granted that everyone knows how to make it), as it is so often used in making many kinds of dessert, and as an excellent sauce for several puddings.
+I will suggest an old fashioned custard recipe (perhaps it should be granted that everyone knows how to make it), as it is so often used in making many kinds of dessert, and as an excellent sauce for several puddings.

-Beat the yolks and the sugar together to a froth, and stir in the milk; put it into a custard boiler, or, if one has none, into a small tin pail.
+Beat the yolks and the sugar together to a froth, and stir in the milk; put it into a custard boiler (double boiler), or, if one has none, into a small tin pot.
 Place this in a kettle of boiling water; stir the mixture constantly until it is a little thickened.

 If it is well stirred, the custard will be a smooth cream; if allowed to remain a few moments too long in the boiling water after it begins to thicken, it will curdle and be spoiled.